This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When is the best time to take a leaf cutting?

-Cuttings can be placed on ice or in a dark plastic bag with some wet towels to keep them healthy until planting.
+Cuttings can be placed on ice or in a dark plastic bag with wet towels to keep them healthy until planting.
 If there will be a delay between cutting time and sticking the cutting, it’s best to store them in a plastic bag in the refrigerator.

 Conclusion on what plants can you grow from leaves

-There is much to learn about plants and wonder and joy in watching them grow and thrive.
+There is much to learn about plants, and wonder and joy in watching them grow and thrive.
 Propagating from a leaf is a fun challenge and has the bonus of saving on buying new plants.

 Do not be discouraged if some of the plants do not take and form new plantlets.
 Gardening always involves some trial and error, plus a bit of luck.
 It’s a learning process about what works best in the environment and space used in each unique garden.